Sumandora/remove-refusals-with-transformers/README.md

 This is a crude, proof-of-concept implementation to remove refusals from an LLM model without using TransformerLens.
 This means that this supports every model that HF Transformers supports*.

 *While most models are compatible, some models are not.
 Mainly because of custom implementations.
-Some Qwen implementations for example don't work with ˋmodel.model.layersˋ for getting layers.
-They need ˋmodel.transformer.hˋ if I'm not mistaken.
+Some Qwen implementations for example don't work with `model.model.layers` for getting layers.
+They need `model.transformer.h` if I'm not mistaken.

 ## Usage
 1. Set model, quantization in compute_refusal_dir.py and inference.py (In my testing, quantization can be mixed)